Scyth3Lucif3r/mini-game-collection/GDD.md

 **Players**

 This game is strictly 2 player co-op, it's impossible to beat with only one player.
+While most enemies can be destroyed by either player, there a some that can only be hurt by one player, indicated by their colour being similar to one of the players.

 **Actions**

 Each player can move up and down on the screen and fire normal bullets that damage purple enemies and enemies of the same color.
 The red player has a special fireball that deals high damage with splash, meanwhile the blue player has a special freezing move, where all enemies on screen will be temporarily frozen.
 Both special moves have a cooldown.
+Each player can also jump to the other side of the screen to help eliminate their unique enemies on that side, should they show up.